yeonukkim/STAT545-hw01-Kim-Yeonuk/README.md

   ----------|-------------------------
    *Tel*    |     +1-778 927 9959

 One of my interesting things is that I will marry next year!!

-This is my wedding picture.
+This is my wedding picture taken prior to actual wedding.

 ![wedding](https://github.com/yeonukkim/STAT545-hw01-Kim-Yeonuk/blob/master/background.png)